wp-plugins/facebook-simple-like/readme.txt

 == Screenshots ==

-1. The Facebook fan page like button with the default white (#FFFFFF) iframe background, contrasting with the ordinary look of the Facebook "like box."
+1. The simplified Facebook fan page like button (contrast with the ordinary look of the Facebook "like box.")
 2. The settings/configuration page for Facebook Simple Like.
-3. The profile pictures section of your facebook fan page, which is where you find the requisite "profile id" of your fan page.

-== Upgrade Notice ==
-= 1.0.0 =
-* Currently we're at first release.
-Future upgrade information will be listed here.

 == Changelog ==